sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 We recommend you set this as the default directory in your IDE for all *Run Configurations*.
 To improve creation and execution of ad-hoc tests in the IDE you should set the default working directory for JUnit Run Configurations:

 [[resources/Intellij - Run configuration default settings.png]]

+### Note: In newer versions of IntelliJ you need to change some run options.
+Go to Preferences -> Build,Execution,Deployment -> Build Tools -> Gradle.
+Choose for the options 'Build and run using' and 'Run tests using' the option 'IntelliJ' and click on 'Apply'.

 ## Running and debugging the Manager